Enabling Bitlocker on Microsoft Windows 7 Professional 64 bit

-Recently I added a new thin laptop to the fleet of Windows 7 laptop and workstations that I have in active use.
-The other devices run Windows 7 Ultimate 32 bit with Bitlocker security encryption enabled.
-However I ran into a problem getting Bitlocker to work on the 64 bit version of Windows 7 Professional.
+A while back, I added a new laptop that required Enabling Bitlocker on Microsoft Windows 7 Professional 64 bit.
+At that time some of my other devices run Windows 7 Ultimate 32 bit with Bitlocker security encryption enabled (since upgraded to various Windows 10 editions).
+However back then, I ran into a problem getting Bitlocker to work on the 64 bit version of Windows 7 Professional.

 The problem was as simple as not having a tab and easy way to enable Bitlocker Drive Encryption with Windows 7 Professional 64 bit.
 After spending some time searching around various Microsoft and other sites to figure out how to hack, patch, script and do other things that would take time (and time is money), it dawned on me.
 Could the solution to the problem be as simple as upgrading from the Professional version of Windows 7 bit to Windows 7 Ultimate?

 While this post is about Windows 7, there are some new challenges with Windows 10 bit locker and removable devices including USB.
 These new issues are tied to Windows 10 running in BIOS instead of UEFI boot mode.